mn1121m/Learning_Algorithm/README.md

 # Learning_Algorithm
 - 2022_1_KNU_Algorithm
-- This is a repository for Data structure implement in C++ language(or C) or Python
+- This is a repository for Data structure implement in C++ language(or C)

 ## Study